tedneward/Azgaarnoth/Creatures/MindFlayers.md

 >1/day each: dominate monster, plane shift (self only)
 >
 >#### Bonus Actions
->***Psychic Link.***.
-The elder brain targets one incapacitated creature it senses with its Creature Sense trait and establishes a psychic link with the target.
+>***Psychic Link.*** The elder brain targets one incapacitated creature it senses with its Creature Sense trait and establishes a psychic link with the target.
 Until the link ends, the elder brain can perceive everything the target senses.
 The target becomes aware that something is linked to its mind once it is no longer incapacitated, and the elder brain can terminate the link at any time (no action required).
 The target can use an action on its turn to attempt to break the link, doing so with a successful DC 18 Charisma saving throw.
 On a successful save, the target takes 10 (3d6) psychic damage.
 The link also ends if the target and the elder brain are more than 5 miles apart.
 The elder brain can form psychic links with up to ten creatures at a time.
 >
->***Sense Thoughts.***.
-The elder brain targets a creature with which it has a psychic link.
+>***Sense Thoughts.*** The elder brain targets a creature with which it has a psychic link.
 The elder brain gains insight into the target's emotional state and foremost thoughts (including worries, loves, and hates).
 >
 >#### Legendary Actions
 >The elder brain can take 3 legendary actions, choosing from the options below.
 It can take only one legendary action at a time and only at the end of another creature's turn.
 The elder brain regains spent legendary actions at the start of its turn.
 >
->***Break Concentration.***.
-The elder brain targets one creature within 120 feet of it with which it has a psychic link.
+>***Break Concentration.*** The elder brain targets one creature within 120 feet of it with which it has a psychic link.
 The elder brain breaks the creature's concentration on a spell it has cast.
 The creature also takes 2 (1d4) psychic damage per level of the spell.
 >
->***Psychic Pulse.***.
-The elder brain targets one creature within 120 feet of it with which it has a psychic link.
+>***Psychic Pulse.*** The elder brain targets one creature within 120 feet of it with which it has a psychic link.
 The target and enemies of the elder brain within 30 feet of target take 10 (3d6) psychic damage.
 >
->***Sever Psychic Link.***.
-The elder brain targets one creature within 120 feet of it with which it has a psychic link.
+>***Sever Psychic Link.*** The elder brain targets one creature within 120 feet of it with which it has a psychic link.
 The elder brain ends the link, causing the creature to have disadvantage on all ability checks, attack rolls, and saving throws until the end of the creature's next turn.
 >
->***Tentacle (Costs 2 Actions).***.
-The elder brain makes one Tentacle attack.
+>***Tentacle (Costs 2 Actions).*** The elder brain makes one Tentacle attack.
 >

 ### A Elder Brain's Lair